-To take a well-known example, G. A. Cohen (2008, 323-27, 344-71) argues that publicity is no part of what is required for a society to be just.
-Justice simply requires that a particular (luck-egalitarian) pattern obtain.
-A society can be just even when no one knows that it is, or when no one could know that it is, or when no one cares that it is, or even when most citizens are hostile to justice so conceived.
+To take a well-known example, G. A. Cohen argues that publicity is no part of what is required for a society to be just.34 Justice simply requires that a particular (luck-egalitarian) pattern obtain.
+From this intrinsic perspective, a society can be just even when no one knows that it is, or when no one could know that it is, or when no one cares that it is, or even when most citizens are hostile to justice so conceived.
 Indeed, justice could be realized even when most citizens are leading anxious, petulant lives of haughty incivility, and when the desired pattern works to reproduce and reinforce those tendencies.
-On this intrinsic view, a just distribution need have no particular effects, or positive effects, on people's lives.
+On this intrinsic view, a just pattern can be like a landscape that is beautiful in colors invisible to humans, or like a slot machine that comes up Lucky-7s and pays nothing.
+A just distribution need have no particular effects, or positive effects, on people's lives.